Choosing the Right Funding: A Guide for Entrepreneurs

 The wrong funding structure can cost more than the capital itself, through dilution, inflexibility, or lost opportunity.
 The right one compounds value over time and preserves optionality.

-Choosing wisely requires not just understanding what instruments are available, but knowing when and why to use them.
+Choosing wisely requires not just understanding what instruments are available but also knowing when and why to use them.

 Comments